UPDATED 4/15 – 12:45 P.M.

 Following the NFL Scouting Combine, the Bucs are continuing with their pre-draft preparation.
-Up next for the team is hosting official 30 visits in March and early April.
+As the NFL Draft draws near, the team is still hosting official 30 visits into April.
 These visits allow Tampa Bay to bring in players for private meetings at the team facility so the Bucs’ brass can get a better idea of who the draft prospect is in a less time-crunched setting than the Senior Bowl or the NFL Scouting Combine.
 Teams are allowed to schedule 30 of these visits.

 Players who live or played college ball within 50 miles of the team facility do not count against these 30 visits.
 This bodes well for the Bucs because Florida is a prep football mecca and have Florida, UCF and USF within that range, allowing them to bring in a several players without reducing their official 30 number.